What are Community Resources Pop-Ups (Now called STEPs)?

 In spite of a strong movement toward inclusiveness, ageist attitudes still prevail in Canadian society.
 Seniors face barriers such as being overlooked for employment or being refused tenancy, further exacerbating the challenges that they already experience in our community.
 The Pop-Ups aim at addressing these issues by providing opportunities for intergenerational exposure which is important in creating an inclusive community where people of all ages interact together and appreciate their respective value.

 In 2016, Semiahmoo Seniors received a grant from the Government of Canada’s New Horizon Program to fund twelve Community Resources Pop-Up events in White Rock and South Surrey.
 In addition, several individual volunteers and organizations generously contributed their time and resources to make the Pop-Ups possible for 845 people in our community to connect together and learn from each other.

 In 2017, Peace Arch Hospital Foundation awarded Semiahmoo Seniors a grant to continue the events into 2019.
 For 2019, a new grant from the Government of Canada’s New Horizon Program has been received to fund twelve STEPs events in White Rock South Surrey, Central Surrey, Guildford, and Newton.
 Hence, these STEPs events are FREE!

 Semiahmoo Seniors Planning Table recognizes and appreciates all the financial and in-kind support of various members of our community.

 When is the Next Pop-Up?

-The next event will take place May 23 2019.
+The next events will take place in January 2020.
 Everyone in the community regardless of age and background is welcome to attend.
 Stay tuned for more detailed information.
 The STEPs will take place on a monthly basis, as follows.
 To register, please call Comfort Keepers at 604-531-8653 or email Semiahmoo Seniors.

 For more information, email email@example.com.